dyanesh-100/arch-survey/Readme.md

 ## 🎯 Impact

 - ✅ Reduced manual assessment efforts by **60%**
 - ✅ Accelerated decision-making for application portfolio management
 - ✅ Improved alignment between IT infrastructure and business strategy

+---

+## 📂 Additional Resources

+- 📄 **Project Setup Guide**
+  A detailed PDF guide for setting up and running this project is included in this repository.

+- 🔗 **Directus Migration Guide Repository**
+  For schema migration and Directus setup, refer to the dedicated guide here: [Directus Migration Guide](https://github.com/dyanesh-100/directus-migration-guide)